aaronrancsik/prismedia/README.md

 Usage:
   prismedia_upload.py --file=<FILE> [options]
+  prismedia_upload.py --file=<FILE> --tags=STRING [--mt options]
   prismedia_upload.py -h | --help
   prismedia_upload.py --version

 Options:
+  --name=NAME  Name of the video to upload. (default to video filename) -d, --description=STRING  Description of the video. (default: default description) -t, --tags=STRING  Tags for the video. comma separated.
+                     WARN: tags with space and special characters (!, ', ", ?, ...)
+                           are not supported by Mastodon to be published from Peertube use mastodon compatibility below --mt  Force Mastodon compatibility for tags (drop every incompatible characters inside tags) This option requires --tags
-  --name=NAME  Name of the video to upload. (default to video filename) -d, --description=STRING  Description of the video. (default: default description) -t, --tags=STRING  Tags for the video. comma separated -c, --category=STRING  Category for the videos, see below. (default: Films) --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING  Choose between public, unlisted or private. (default: private)
+  -c, --category=STRING  Category for the videos, see below. (default: Films) --cca  License should be CreativeCommon Attribution (affects Youtube upload only) -p, --privacy=STRING  Choose between public, unlisted or private. (default: private)